Unified.to

 Event-driven pipelines

-• Stripe sends payment events immediately when transactions occur
+• payment events triggered immediately after transactions

-Pass-through API pipelines
+Pass-through API access

 Real-Time Data Pipelines vs ETL: Key Architectural Differences